20 Over-the-Counter Cold Remedies: What Works, What Doesn't

-Expectorants such as Mucinex thin the nasty mucous draining down the back of your throat, which helps you cough it up and out.
+Expectorants such as Mucinex thin the nasty mucus draining down the back of your throat, which helps you cough it up and out.
 These products can help, but the best expectorant may be as near as your kitchen sink.
 "All you need to do is drink more water," say Dering-Anderson.
-If you find water too bland for your tastes, try lemonade, tea, or even coffee, she says.
+If you find water too bland for your tastes, try lemonade or tea, she says.
 You can also turn on the hot water in the shower and breathe it in or try a cool-mist humidifier.

 This homeopathic remedy claims to fight multiple symptoms of a cold including "hacking cough" or "rattling/tickling cough."
 According to Alonzo, there's no data that show either way whether Defend works.
 In fact, the National Institutes of Health says that there's little to no evidence that any homeopathic products work.
 Homeopathic products are not as tightly regulated as drugs.